-Three Airline Stocks to Watch in 2021
+Top 3 Airline Stocks to Watch

-Few industries have suffered as badly at the hands of the coronavirus pandemic as that of aviation.
+Few industries suffered as badly at the hands of the coronavirus pandemic as that of aviation.
 After enduring the most difficult of circumstances for the past year, worldwide vaccination drives are beginning to breathe optimism into this struggling industry ahead of summer in the northern hemisphere.

 International Consolidated Airlines Group (IAG) was founded in 2011 after a merger between British Airways and Iberia - the flagship airlines of the UK and Spain respectively.

 Since its inception, it has gone on to acquire four further airlines - British Midland International (BMI), Vueling, Aer Lingus and, most recently, Air Europa.